 These grants support the artistic growth of talented students in the creative and performing arts through off-campus educational experiences, either at a formal educational institution or through structured practical hands-on exposure, in the United States or abroad (adhering to the most recent William & Mary travel guidelines), for a summer or a semester.
 We encourage Catron grant recipients to enhance their talents through academic or studio classes, structured hands-on experiences, or a combination of the two.
-Although the number of awards and funding amounts vary, the maximum awared is $5,000.
+Although the number of awards and funding amounts vary, the maximum awarded is $5,000.
 Note: You can only apply for and receive one Charles Center funded research grant per summer (this includes Monroe Scholar funding, as well as the Charles Center Summer Research grants).

 Continuing undergraduate sophomore and juniors in good standing are eligible to apply.
 Academic credit may be awarded for the work, but this is not required.